beekhof/rss-operator/README.md

 ### Failover

-If any members crash, the RSS operator will automatically recover the failure.
+If any members crash, the replication operator will automatically recover the failure.
 Let's walk through in the following steps.

 Create a cluster: